madsjulia/Mads.jl/docs/src/Examples/blind_source_separation/blind_source_separation.md

 ### Mixed signals observed at 4 different monitoring locations (representing 4 different observation streams)

 Let us assume that the transients of the original unknown sources are observed as a mixture at 4 different monitoring locations (observation points).
-Let us assume that the mixtures looks like this:
+Let us assume that the mixtures look like this:

 ![](sig_mixed_observations.svg)